Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Vegan Banana Buckwheat Waffles are full of whole grain nutrients, fruit, and even contain plant-based protein for a well-rounded gluten free breakfast that can be prepped ahead of time and made in minutes.
-Add your favorite toppings such as fresh fruit, chopped nuts, maple syrup, and more for the perfect way to start the day!
-Refined Sugar Free.
+Vegan Banana Buckwheat Waffles are full of whole grain nutrients, fruit, and plant-based protein for a well-rounded gluten-free breakfast that can be prepped ahead of time.
+Ready in minutes, add your favorite toppings such as fresh fruit, chopped nuts, and maple syrup for the perfect way to start the day!
+Refined-sugar-free.

 Everyone’s Favorite Breakfast Made Better